QuineDot/rust-learning/src/dyn-trait-coercions.md

     }
 }
 ```

 The warning currently says "while the associated type can be specified, it cannot
 be used in any way," but this example shows that is not technically true.
-Thus it
+I think
+this sort of usage was just not anticipated.

+The reason it's not an error to specify non-`dyn`-usable associated types in this
+manner is that there was a period where you could add `Self: Sized` bounds to
+associated types, but were still *required* to name the associated type in
-would be a breaking change to make the warning an error, and one could argue that
+`dyn Trait<..>`.
+Thus it would be a breaking change to make the warning an error.

-the warning should go away (or at least be reworded and renamed).
+Given the potential utility, I would argue that the warning should at a minimum
+be reworded, and perhaps renamed.

 ## No nested coercions